JackAnati/Python/README.md

 - Allows for the storage of a list of values in a single variable.

 # Operators
+Operators are symbols or special tokens that are used to perform operations on operands.
+Operands can be variable, value, and expressions. python supports variours types of operators that allow you to carry out arithmethic, logical, comparison,bitwse, and other operations.
 - They are used to manipulate and perform on data.
 - Most familiar type of operator is the arithmentic operator, which is used for mathematical calucation.